loopbackio/loopback-next/SPIKE.md

 `Model.create()`.
 This can be seen in [`packages/booter-lb3app/src/lb3app.booter.ts`](https://github.com/strongloop/loopback-next/blob/spike/lb3test/packages/booter-lb3app/src/lb3app.booter.ts#L76-L85).

-In order to retrieve the model from the application's context, `getValueOrPromise()` can be used as follows:
+In order to retrieve the model from the application's context, `getSync()` can be used as follows:

 ```ts
 describe('LoopBack 3 style integration tests', function () {